wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/release-notes/2018/sep-10-azure-devops-launch#administration">Here's some history</a>:

+   Back in Sept 2018 there was a name upgrade from Visual Studio Online (VSO)
+   <a target="_blank" href="http://www.visualstudio.com/">http://www.visualstudio.com</a>
-   Back in Sept 2018 there was a name upgrade from Visual Studio Online (VSO) which included capabilities in Visual Studio Team Services (VSTS), which began as a performance testing server and on-premise Team Foundation Server (TFS), now called "Visual Studio Server" on-premises.
+   which included capabilities in Visual Studio Team Services (VSTS), which began as a performance testing server and on-premise Team Foundation Server (TFS), now called "Visual Studio Server" on-premises.

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/60979290-aa539a80-a2ef-11e9-8b96-d3ababade726.jpg"><img alt="visualstudio com-1185x178-20653.jpg" width="1185" src="https://user-images.githubusercontent.com/300046/60979290-aa539a80-a2ef-11e9-8b96-d3ababade726.jpg"></a>

    <a target="_blank" href="https://visualstudio.microsoft.com/app-center/">"Visual Studio App Center"</a> is for mobile iPhone/Android app development and integration (using <a target="_blank" href="https://wilsonmar.github.io/xamarin">Xamarin</a>) so not in scope for this topic here. (<a target="_blank" href="https://twitter.com/vsappcenter?lang=en">@vsappcenter</a>)

-   <a target="_blank" href="http://www.visualstudio.com/">http://www.visualstudio.com</a>

 <hr />

-## aex.dev.azure.com = dev.azure.com
+## dev.azure.com was aex.dev.azure.com

 1. In a browser, use a profile for each one of your emails (corporate employee, gmail, hotmail, outlook, etc.)